delta-io/delta/protocol_rfcs/collated-string-type.md

 #### Specifying collations in the table schema

-Collations can be specified for all string types in a schema.
+Collations can be specified for any string type in a schema.
 This includes string fields, but also the key and value type of maps and the element type of arrays.
 Collations are stored in the `__COLLATIONS` key of the metadata of the nearest ancestor [StructField](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#struct-field) of the Delta table schema.
 Nested maps and arrays are encoded the same way as ids in [IcebergCompatV2](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#writer-requirements-for-icebergcompatv2).
 Collation identifiers are stored without key because the version of a collation is not enforced for reading.

 This example provides an overview of how collations are stored in the schema.
 Note that irrelevant fields have been stripped.

 Example schema

 ```
+|-- col2: string
-|-- col1: map
+|-- col2: map
 |       |-- keyType: string
 |       |-- valueType: array
 |                    |-- elementType: map